KONA HONU DIVERS FREQUENTLY ASKED QUESTIONS

 You will need to provide your personal equipment which is a mask, snorkel, and fins.
 We offer a student discount for this equipment.
 We would be happy to fit you for quality equipment.
 Having an ill-fitting mask makes performing the tasks during your certification class more challenging.
 We will provide BCD, regulator, and wetsuit for the duration of the class.

 If you are a PADI certified diver you may obtain an e-card immediately from the PADI website.
 If you are a certified diver with SSI, SDI, or NAUI you can verify your certification by going to their respective websites and either print it out or taking a screenshot with your phone.

 The Kona coast is known for the many varieties of endemic tropical fish, formations from old lava flows and hard corals.
-You may also encounter dolphins, eagle rays, turtles, eels, sharks, and manta rays.
+You may also encounter dolphins, octopus, eagle rays, turtles, eels, sharks, and manta rays.